oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 There is also a function to get a string from an error code: `adc_strerror`.

-I like to write and use the following function, and call after any adc-lib function call where I want to check for errors:
+I like to write and use the following function, and call it after any adc-lib function call where I want to check for errors:
 ```c
 static void adc_check_error(char *message)
 {